pankajrohilla/pankajrohilla.github.io/_pages/about.md

 ---

 I am an Eckert Postdoc Fellow at the Bhamla Lab (and Prausnitz Lab) at the Department of Chemical and Biomolecular Engineering, Georgia Tech.
-My research focuses on the development of medical devices (diagnostics and drug delivery) and hydrodynamics of (semi) aquatic organisms.
+My research focuses on the development of low-cost hardware for delivery of mRNA/DNA vaccines and interfacial hydrodynamics of (semi) aquatic organisms.

 [//]: # (  )